chimohe/BTCx/docs/index.md

 # Wrapped Bitcoin Bridge Protocol

-This project enables BTC holders to mint wrapped BTC (wBTC) on Ethereum by depositing Bitcoin to a monitored address.
+This project enables BTC holders to mint wrapped BTC (BTCx) on Ethereum by depositing Bitcoin to a monitored address.
 The system mints ERC-20 wBTC tokens, which users can burn later to initiate BTC withdrawals.

 ## Features

 - Monitor Bitcoin deposits using off-chain scripts
-- Mint and burn ERC-20 wBTC on Ethereum
+- Mint and burn ERC-20 BTCx on Ethereum
 - Confirm deposits via Bitcoin tx hash
 - Simulate debit card-style redemption in future integrations